28th Annual Celebration and Benefit

 BEER POURER INSTRUCTIONS

-After check-in, please go directly to your assigned stations.
+Please go to your assigned station by 3:15.
 Notify a Circle Monitor if you have a special circumstance and you need to be reassigned.

 - Check that beer tap handles are attached / screwed on.

-- When pouring, pull the handle forward all the way with one quick motion and then back in
+- When pouring, pull the handle forward all the way with one quick motion and then back up

 - Fill mug only to 4 oz pour line, not including head (frothy foam on top of beer).
 This is a beer “tasting” event.
 Anyone caught pouring above the line will be asked to leave the Festival.

-- Additional wooden beer scrip is available for purchase near Luau bathrooms, $2 each.
+- Additional wooden tokens are available for purchase at retail booth, $2 each.

-- Beer Pourer must place all tabs and scrip in lauhala basket.
+- Beer Pourer must place all wooden tokens in lauhala basket.
 Eyes will be watching.

 - Beer has been donated to the Kona Brewers Festival and belongs to the event, not the brewery that made the donation.
 Brewery staff is allowed to “taste” their beer to make sure it is good and pouring properly.
 Beer/Brewery staff are not allowed to pour.